Skip to main content

 Types and nullness

-For a given reference x, if x can be null then x.getClass() is unsafe because it could produce a NullPointerException.
+For a given variable x, if x can be null then x.getClass() is unsafe because it could produce a NullPointerException.
 If x can't be null, x.getClass() can never produce a NullPointerException.
-If JSpecify annotations haven't said whether x can be null or not, we don't know whether x.getClass() is safe (at least as far as JSpecify is concerned).
+If we don't know whether x can be null or not, we don't know whether x.getClass() is safe (at least as far as JSpecify is concerned).

-The notion of "can't be null" should really be read with a footnote that says "if all the code in question is @NullMarked".
-For example, if you have some code that is not @NullMarked and that calls a @NullMarked method, then tools might allow it to pass a possibly-null value to a method that is expecting a "can't be null" parameter.
+The notion of "can't be null" should really be read with a footnote that says "if none of the code in question involves unspecified nullness".
+For example, if you have some code that passes types with unspecified nulless to a method that accepts only @NonNull arguments, then tools might allow it to pass a possibly-null value to a method that is expecting a "can't be null" parameter.

 }